 Note: You can just use topics and click the add button and not enter anything for the sub topic if you like.
 It is encouraged that you enter sub topics too as this will make analysis of student learning easier to interpret and more granular.

 5. The next tab is Intentions and is where you can create your Learning Intentions for your lesson.
-Simply enter your Learning Intention and click the plus button to add it.
+Simply Click on Add an Intention and a panel will appear where you can enter your Learning Intention and click the Add button to add it.
 You can add as many as you like.

 You can also choose existing Learning Intentions from other lessons that were created for this unit of learning.
 This is a great way to define an intention that will link a series of lessons together.

 6. The next tab is Criteria and is where you can create the Success Criteria that you and your learners will use to determine what success looks like for the lesson.
-You can enter your Success Criteria and then click the plus button to add it.
+Simply Click on Add Success Criteria and a panel will appear where you can enter your Criteria Details and click the Add button to add it.
 You can add as many pieces of criteria as you like and also choose existing criteria from any other lessons.

 7. The Skills tab will allow you to add links to any Key Skills or Statements of Learning that you want to associate with the lesson.
-You can click on the button to add these from the unit.
+You can click on the Add a key skill button which will then open a panel where you can add these from the unit.
 If you wish to add any additional skills not included in the unit, you can add these too.